Does 20/20 Vision equal “Perfect” vision?

 High-Order Aberrations & Quality of Vision

 Beyond Low-Order Aberrations, there are more complex distortions that exist in everyone’s visual system because of the structure of the eye and how vision works.
-As light passes thru the eye to the retina, it passes through the structures that help focus the light onto the retina, the cornea and the crystalline lens.
+As light passes thru the eye to the retina, it passes through the structures that help focus the light onto the retina, the cornea, and the crystalline lens.
 Irregularities in these lenses can cause distortions known as High-Order Aberrations, and if a person has a significant amount of High-Order Aberrations present in their visual system, they tend to have a lower quality of vision.
 All eyes are imperfect, so all eyes have some amount of High-Order Aberrations.
 As well, our brains can adapt to these smaller distortions, so, for most people, these distortions do not bother them visually unless they dramatically and permanently change.

 Early LASIK Results

 When LASIK was first introduced and performed in the mid-90’s thru early 2000’s, it was quickly proven to be an accepted surgical procedure to correct vision.
-The majority of patients achieved 20/20 vision, but one very significant downside of the early LASIK results was that many patients reported worse night vision than they had before LASIK.
-Night-time glare and halos that were not present before LASIK now made some patients uncomfortable with things like night time driving.
+The majority of patients achieved 20/20 vision, but one very significant downside of the early results was that many patients reported worse night vision than they had before LASIK.
+Night-time glare and halos that were not present before LASIK now made some patients uncomfortable with nighttime driving.
 This is understood to be caused by the tendency of early LASIK lasers to increase High-Order Aberrations on the cornea, specifically, the High-Order Aberration called Spherical Aberration.

 Early LASIK: Spherical Aberration and Night Vision